-The well-defined wet and dry seasons of Tres Ríos, produce the perfect soil and climate for growing coffee.
-Thick deposits of volcanic ash from the Irazú Volcano, provide rich organic matter that gets distribute to the roots of plants, helping them to retain moisture.
-Tres ríos was one of the cities choosen to plant the first coffee plants in Costa Rica, because experts recommended planting coffee at higher altitudes, protecting them from buffeting of winds with rows of trees.
+The well-defined wet and dry seasons of Tres Ríos produce the perfect soil and climate for growing coffee.
+Thick deposits of volcanic ash from the Irazú Volcano provide rich organic matter that gets distributed to plant roots, helping them to retain moisture.
+In fact, this area was one the regions first chosen for coffee planting in Costa Rica, because experts recommended planting coffee at higher altitudes, protecting them from the buffeting of wind with rows of trees.

 Together, all these factors make this area ideal for coffee production.

-The land produces a bean of characteristic physical hardness and closed fissures.
-This bean is called Strictly Hard Bean.These beans create coffee with a good body and lingering, pleasant aftertaste.
-The acidity is finely balanced in relation to these delicate, flavorful tones.
+This region produces a bean of characteristic physical hardness and closed fissures.
+This type of bean is called Strictly Hard Bean, and it results in coffee with a good body and lingering, pleasant aftertaste.
+The acidity is finely balanced in relation to delicate, flavorful notes.

-Our master cupper, Doña Carmen, describes the Tres Rios as one of our more “elegant” blends.
-This medium roast smells of honey-nut and contains flavors of plum, allspice, and orange citrus.
-It’s well-balanced brightness make it the perfect relaxing drink for mid-morning or afternoon.
+Our Master Cupper, Carmen Lidia Chavarría, describes our Tres Rios coffee as one of our more "elegant" blends.
+This medium roast has a honey-nut aroma, and it offers the flavors of plum, allspice, and orange citrus.
+Its well-balanced brightness make it the perfect relaxing drink for mid-morning or afternoon.